plebtech/hermbot/README.md

 ### commands:
-heron {integer} - return the approximate square root of a given positive integer to within four, implementing Heron of Alexandria's formula.
+heron {integer} - return the approximate square root of a given positive integer to within four, implementing Heron of Alexandria's formula. wallace - posts a link (loaded from wallace key in config.json) to the channel.

 ### to do:
+- delete triggering command.
-first goal: get the bot to automatically convert between imperial and metric values.
+- function to automatically convert between imperial and metric values.
+- function to set listening on channels?